eb1mo/bat-broom/README.md

 A user-friendly Python GUI application for safely cleaning Windows temporary files and system cache.

+---
+## WARNING

+Please check the paths the software is cleaning.
+Know what you are doing.
+Select only paths you want to clean before starting the cleanup.

+---

 ## Features

 - **🎯 Selective Cleanup**: Choose exactly which temporary files to clean